andersgs/my_website/content/post/2017-05-07-taste-of-cwl-part1.md

 different software (called `vendors`).
 That is what makes CWL portable.
-It provides a set of rules of how to write these YAML files that can be expected to be respected by any piece of software that claims to supoort CWL.
+It provides a set of rules of how to write these YAML files that can be expected to be respected by any piece of software that claims to support CWL.

 There are two kind of documents you can write: `Command Line Tool Description`, and a `Workflow Description`.
+The `Command Line Tool Description`, as the name implies, describes how to build command lines, which are the building blocks of for the `Workflow Description` documents.
 In this post, we will look over `Command Line Tool Description`.

 ## An example Command Line Tool Description